vbhat4/RubricEval/data/benchmark/rubriceval_stanford_ml/readable_dataset/information.md

 \end{align}
 \end{definition}

 ## Questions

 For each of the following statements, prove whether they are true or false.
-The proof whould be detailed.
+The proof should be detailed.

 1. Utilitarian information is always symmetric, i.e., $\operatorname{I}_{\ell,\mathcal{V}}(X; Y) = \operatorname{I}_{\ell,\mathcal{V}}(Y; X)$.
 2. Utilitarian information is always non-negative.